I beg to move,

 Giving same-sex couples the right to marry allows them to validate their relationship in a way that was previously denied.
 It is a move forward, closer to a more equal society, and allows those people to choose whether to get married, just like their peers.
 For many others, it is just as relevant not to marry.
 We have talked about cohabitation and suggested that it is not on an equal par with marriage, but I suspect that many families would disagree.
 I do not think that it is this House’s place to determine the sanctity of anyone’s relationship, whether they are cohabiting, married or otherwise.
 It is a choice, and we should simply enable that choice to be made by all individuals equally.

 On many occasions, long-term cohabiting couples have just as successful relationships.
 So while I recognise the comments of the hon.
 Member for St Ives and the hon.
 Member for Congleton (Fiona Bruce) on the statistics—which, yes, are alarming—I would echo the sentiments of the hon.
-Member for Central Suffolk and North Ipswich (Dr Poulter), who cautioned the correlation of statistics in relation to marriage and mental health.
+Member for Central Suffolk and North Ipswich (Dr Poulter), who cautioned us about the correlation of statistics in relation to marriage and mental health.
 The simple fact is that there are many successful families and they come in many shapes and forms, and marriage is not the sole indicator.
 While the hon.
 Member for St Ives outlined those statistics and suggested that children are more successful where there is marriage, I would caution that it is neither our role nor responsibility to lecture those who do not choose to marry.

 As the term “marriage equality” suggests, the sanctity of marriage should be available to all, but we should also respect those who choose not to marry.